tweag/nickel/doc/manual/syntax.md

 ### Enum variants

-An enum variant is just an enum tag with associated data.
+An enum variant is an enum tag with associated data.
 It's useful to represent more elaborate alternatives and to encode structured data.
 They are formed by applying an enum tag to one argument:

 ```nickel #repl
 > 'Foo 5